Table of contents

 The first concept to understand is that human networks contain four levels of connections.

-These are your friends and coworkers, the people who you spend quite a bit of time with.
-Since you spend a lot of time with these people, they probably already know the key details of your business.
-Close connections share many of the same connections and therefore are not a good source of new word-of-mouth referrals.
+These are your friends and coworkers that you spend quite a bit of time with.
+Since we spend lots of time with these people, they likely already know the intimate details of your business.
+Close connections share many of the same connections, and therefore are not a good source of new word-of-mouth referrals.

-In most cases, a business with a physical location has weak connections with its neighbours.
-The same can be said with complementary businesses in your area.
+In most cases, a business with a physical location has weak connections with their neighbors.
+The same can be said with complementary business in your area.
 So, another awesome tactic is to visit these businesses and provide them with coupons for discounts on your products or services.
 Encourage them to share these coupons with their customers and agree to do the same with your customers.

-For example, if you’re opening up a new coffee shop and there is a hair salon next door, print up a coupon that allows the holder to come in for a “buy one, get one free” (BOGOF) coffee at your coffee shop.
-In this way, the businesses right next door can help spread the word about your new business and the BOGOF coupon will encourage the recipient of the coupon to bring someone from their network as well.
+For example, if you’re opening up a new coffee shop and there is a hair salon next door, print up a coupon that allows the holder to come in for a “buy one, get one free” (BOGO) coffee at your coffee shop.
+In this way, the businesses right next door can help spread the word about your new business and the BOGO coupon will encourage the recipient of the coupon to bring someone from their network as well.
+Double score.

 Word-of-Mouth Marketing Types

 The next thing to understand when it comes to word-of-mouth marketing is that it comes in four different flavors.
 Each word-of-mouth marketing variation has some unique characteristics and needs to be approached in different ways.
 Here’s a high-level breakdown of the most common forms of modern word-of-mouth marketing types:

 Referral word-of-mouth marketing is a strategy for encouraging passionate customers, social agents, and advocates to directly refer their network to your business.
 Customers not only seek referrals from sources they deem credible, but they act on them.
 Some companies build a referral program in-house and others try to manage it manually through email and other basic systems.
 Successful companies automate the process by using one system to enroll, track, manage, and reward its ambassadors.